ssmaddux/rag-reliability-study/paper/paper.md

 - Retrieval correctness & stability under overlap; effect of MMR & dedup.
 - Combined stability with best settings.

+### 4.1 Retrieval Performance and Semantic Recall Failure

+We observed that the agent produced **consistent and grounded responses** across repeated trials when the relevant knowledge article (KA) closely matched the user's phrasing.
+For example, questions about class schedules, grade appeals, transcript requests, and password reset yielded identical responses across all trials.

+However, for the query:

+> **"How do I apply for student loans?"**

+the agent responded with *"I don't know"* while citing **KA-000101**, despite the existence of **financial aid / FAFSA guidance** in the knowledge base.

+This indicates a **semantic retrieval blind spot**:

+> **The retriever failed to associate “apply for student loans” with “FAFSA” and “financial aid,” resulting in a false negative.**

+Importantly, this failure occurred **consistently across all trials**, demonstrating that the limitation is **not model stochasticity**, but a **retrieval recall gap** when synonyms or paraphrasing are used.

+This represents a **systematic retrieval error**, not random variance, and therefore a **core reliability risk in enterprise RAG systems**.

 ### 5. Discussion
 - Why the mitigations help; limits of small scale; portability to Salesforce environments.